Sunday, December 22, 2024

 24 The False Friend

 But read the novel instead!
-It's available via ebook.
+It's available via ebook so you don't even need to acquire stuff.
 HIGHLY recommended.

-It follows Code Name Verity logically in that it's about narrative we can't trust, though for very different reasons.
+It follows Code Name Verity logically in that it's about best friends but also it's about narrative we can't trust, though for very different reasons.
 Such a good book.

 Friday, November 15, 2024